joenan/medical-records-api/README.md

 ```
 ### OBTAINING ACCESS TOKEN AFTER SIGNUP
 The access token is needed in order to start calling endpoints.
 To get the access token,
-send a POST request with a sample requeest body below to `http://localhost:9090/medicalrecords-api/v1/auth/signin`
+send a POST request with a sample request body below to `http://localhost:9090/medicalrecords-api/v1/auth/signin`

 ```
 {